ankitanand200193/GradedAssignment-on-Container-Orchestration/README.md

 --------
 ## Nothing to play in the code.

-change only the frontend .env data helm.
+Change only the frontend .env data helm.
 env:
           - name: REACT_APP_API_BASE_URL
             value: http://127.0.0.1:52572 # this has to be updated with backend ```IP + nodeport```